 VI.
 Disciplinary Measures Not Based on State Licensure

-ABNS rules permit but do not require the Board to take disciplinary action in cases that are based on actions other than restrictions on a Diplomate’s license.
-Such other grounds include but are not limited to violation of ABNS Rules and Regulations, exclusion from Medicare or Medicaid, expulsion from an ABNS Nominating Society; and serious professional misconduct.
+ABNS Rules permit but do not require the Board to take disciplinary action in cases that are based on actions other than restrictions on a Diplomate’s license.
+Such other grounds include but are not limited to violation of ABNS Rules and Regulations, exclusion from Medicare or Medicaid, expulsion from an ABNS Nominating Society; and serious professional misconduct (which could include such matters as a pattern of malpractice, performing unnecessary or contraindicated procedures, or intentional or grossly negligent miscoding).

-General Guidance: These cases tend to be rare and also distinct from one another.
-Even the most general of guidelines have limited use.
+General Guidance: These cases tend to be distinct from one another and very specific to their individual circumstances.
+Consequently, even the most general of guidelines have limited use.

-Where a Diplomate or candidate for Certification has violated ABNS rules, the discipline will depend on the seriousness of the violation.
-The most serious infractions include but are no limited to intentionally compromising the integrity of ABNS examinations (for instance reproducing and/or disseminating questions), knowingly providing misinformation on an application for certification or MOC, and failing to comply with the terms of a disciplinary measure imposed by the Board (for example, continuing to advertise oneself ABNS Certified during a period of suspension).
-In those situations, the Board will typically suspend or revoke a Certificate.
-In the case of a candidate who is not yet certified, he or she will be prohibited from becoming certified for either some period of time or permanently.
-Lesser infractions include but are not limited to unintentional non-material misinformation on an application form, failure to notify the Board of changes of address, and failure to respond to requests for routine information.
-These may result in a letter of concern/warning or no action, unless the violations are repeated.
+Where a Diplomate or candidate for Certification has violated ABNS Rules, the discipline will depend on the seriousness of the violation.
+The most serious infractions include but are not limited to intentionally compromising the integrity of ABNS examinations (for instance reproducing and/or disseminating questions), knowingly providing misinformation on an application for certification or MOC, misrepresenting one’s Diplomate status (e.g., holding oneself out a Board Certified when he or she has not yet successfully completed the process) and failing to comply with the terms of a disciplinary measure or other requirement imposed by the Board (for example, continuing to advertise oneself ABNS Certified during a period of suspension, failing to enroll in MOC if required and/or failing to provide mandated updates to the status of one’s state licensure).
+In those situations, the Board will typically impose a significant sanction, which could include suspension or revocation of a Certificate.
+In the case of a candidate who is not yet certified, he or she may be prohibited from becoming Certified for either some period of time or permanently.
+Lesser infractions include but are not limited to unintentional non-material misinformation on an application form, failure to notify the Board of changes of address, and failure to timely respond to requests for routine information.
+These may result in a letter of concern, a warning or no action, unless the violations are repeated.

 This guidance does not apply to candidates or Diplomates who miss ABNS deadlines or fail to meet the substantive requirements for initial Certification or MOC.
 Those situations, which are not considered Rules violations, are addressed in the ABNS Rules and Regulations.
-Normally, candidates or Diplomates who miss deadlines or fail to meet requirements will be ineligible for Certification or MOC unless they have obtained an exemption or exception to the deadlines or requirements.
+Normally, candidates or Diplomates who miss deadlines or fail to meet requirements will be ineligible for initial Certification or renewal of their Certificates, as applicable, unless they have obtained an exemption or exception to the deadlines or requirements.

-The ABNS has not always rigorously enforced breaches of examination integrity.
-This is partly due to the fact that at one time it was relatively common practice for residency Program Directors to collect and disseminate examination questions, plus candidates and Program Directors historically may not have been aware that the practice was prohibited.
-Now, however, every candidate and Program Director should be on notice regarding this prohibition.
-It is clearly set forth in the ABNS Rules (Sections 5.7, 11.3) and has been communicated repeatedly to both candidates and Program Directors.
-It is also set forth in the pledges that candidates sign before the Primary and Oral Examination.
-Consequently, on a go forward basis, the Board intends vigorously to enforce violations of examination integrity.
-As noted, the reproduction, dissemination, or use of questions could result in a candidate forfeiting the ability to become certified.
+In past years, the ABNS did not always rigorously enforce breaches of examination integrity.
+This was partly due to the fact that at one time it was relatively common practice for residency Program Directors to collect and disseminate examination questions; moreover, candidates and Program Directors prior to the mid-2000s may not have been aware that the practice was prohibited.
+For at least the past several years, however, this prohibition has been made very clear to every candidate and Program Director.
+It is set forth in the ABNS Rules (Sections 5.7, 11.5) and has been communicated repeatedly to both candidates and Program Directors.
+It is also set forth in the pledges that candidates sign before both the Primary and Oral Examinations.
+Consequently, the Board now vigorously enforces violations of examination integrity.
+As noted, the reproduction, dissemination, or use of questions could result in a candidate forfeiting the ability to ever become certified.
 The Board also reserves the right to take appropriate action against residency programs and/or Program Directors.

 Revocation of Certification